 Gently sprinkle the sugar into the egg whites, one teaspoon at a time.
 Continue to beat the egg whites while adding all the sugar, increasing mixing speed to high gradually.
 Your egg whites should now be thick and glossy with stiff peaks.

-Sprinkle the cornstarch and vinegar on the meringue and beat an additional 5-7 seconds on medium speed.
+Sprinkle the cornstarch and vinegar on the meringue and beat an additional 5-7 seconds on low speed.
 Fold in vanilla.